Mathrys83/Adventure.Land/README.md

 Once the stand is open, he continues his work:

-- Auto-craft (compound) multiple items into a higher level item
+- Auto-compound multiple items into a higher level item
 - Put these higher level items in the stand for sale
 - Sell "trash", so your inventory doesn't fill up.
 You can designate what is considered "trash" depending on what your current enemies drop.
 - Tidy the inventory so there are no gaps (from crafting / selling things)
 - Give other players the "merchant's luck"-buff, with a chance to duplicate an item from them
 - Auto-buy cheap items from other merchants.
-If they sell an item under it's value, he'll buy it automatically.
+If they sell an item under it's value, your merchant will buy it automatically.

+Other functions

+- Auto-exchange: Onye your merchant has 20 seashells in his iventory, he'll go and exchange it for a buff-potion.
+He then delivers the potion to the appropriate character (e.g. dexterity-potion for ranger) on the next round he does.

+- Autocraft: Designate items you want to craft.
+Farm several, different ingredients with the new multi-monster farming function!
+As soon as the merchant has all necessary items in his inventory, he'll craft the item for you automatically!

 ## General functions

 There's a  module called "helperFunctions": It holds all functions in one place which are useful to every character (not to waste module-slots).
 They are quite helpful and take care of a lot of things:

+- Hotkeys
 - Starting / stopping characters and creating a party
-- Finding a target to attack
+- Handle party-invitations
 - Auto-Transfer loot (to the merchant)
-- Relocate potions to slots that are not tansferred to the merchant
+- Drink / Relocate potions
-- Handle party-invitations
+- Tidying the inventory (arranging all items, gap-free)
+- Following Master, cross-map
+- Show status: Nice button with an abundance of information (Activa hunting quests / Farming mode / Master / Map where yor characters are / what monster they're farming / hunting / etc.)

 ## Adjust the code